Course Catalog 2024-2025

 ENG 399 Teaching Literature (4 Credits)

 Discussion of poetry, short stories, short novels, essays and drama with particular emphasis on the ways in which one might teach them.
 Consideration of the uses of writing and the leading of discussion classes.
 For upper-level undergraduates and graduate students who have an interest in teaching.
-Juniors, seniors and graduate students only.
+Restrictions: Juniors, seniors and graduate students only.
 Enrollment limited to 15. {L}

 Fall